Former FBI Director James Comey indicted on 2 counts

 During that hearing, GOP Sen. Ted Cruz of Texas asked Comey about earlier testimony in 2017 denying having been an anonymous source or authorizing another FBI official to be an anonymous source for news reports about the FBI's investigations into Mr. Trump or Hillary Clinton.
 The probe involving Clinton examined her use of a private email server while serving as secretary of state.

+The indictment doesn't specify what alleged media leak led to Thursday's charges.

-But a lawyer for Andrew McCabe, Comey's former deputy, said in 2018 that McCabe authorized the disclosure of information to a Wall Street Journal reporter in 2016 about the Clinton investigation with Comey's knowledge.
+But Cruz's line of questioning focused specifically on an alleged leak involving Andrew McCabe, Comey's former deputy at the FBI.
+A lawyer for McCabe said in 2018 that McCabe authorized the disclosure of information to a Wall Street Journal reporter in 2016 about the Clinton investigation with Comey's knowledge.
 The lawyer made the claim in response to an investigation by the Justice Department's internal watchdog, which found McCabe "lacked candor" when he told Comey, or led Comey to believe, that he had not authorized the disclosure.

-Thursday's indictment called Comey's statement that he hadn't authorized anybody to serve as an anonymous source "materially false, fictitious, and fraudulent."
+Comey also denied approving the disclosure to the Wall Street Journal during an interview with investigators in the inspector general's office, saying, "just to make sure there's no fuzz on it, I did not authorize this.
+I would not have authorized this.
+If someone says that I did, then we ought to have another conversation because I, it doesn't make a lot of sense to me," according to a report detailing the findings released in April 2018.

+The inspector general's report noted that while it was relying on the recollections only of McCabe and Comey about conversations about the leak, "the overwhelming weight of that evidence supported Comey's version of the conversation.
+Indeed, none of the circumstantial evidence provided support for McCabe's account of the discussion; rather, we found that much of the available evidence undercut McCabe's claim."

 Comey testified before Congress from his home in McLean, Virginia, which is why the former FBI director was investigated in the state's eastern judicial district.